AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-sync-settings.md

 If for some reason your Email to Salesforce address does not pull in, follow these steps to activate the BCC feature in your Salesforce account:

-1. Log-in to your Salesforce instance.
+1. Log in to your Salesforce instance.
 1. Find your user name in the upper-right corner and select the drop-down bar.
 1. Select **My Settings**.
 1. Select **Email**.